colinbull/StrongNetCoreConfig/README.md

 True strongly type Net core configuration access.
 This simple library, provides a hook to use F# Type provides with .net core configuration system.

+Currently, no NuGet pacakage is available, but the actual extension is only a single file which can be referenced using paket,

+    github colinbull/StrongNetCoreConfig src/StrongConfigurationExtensions.fs

 Firstly, create the type providers based on configuration samples,

     type CommonConfiguration = JsonProvider<"appsettings.json">